announcement

 PSMD12

-Below is a summary for the PSMD12 gene observed in research publications.
+The information for this summary of PSMD12-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is PSMD12-related syndrome?

-PSMD12-related syndrome happens when there are changes to the PSMD12 gene.
+PSMD12-related syndrome happens when there are changes in the PSMD12 gene.
 These changes can keep the gene from working as it should.

 Key Role

-The PSMD12 gene plays a key role in brain development.
+The PSMD12 gene plays a role in brain development.

 Symptoms

-Because the PSMD12 gene is important in the development and function of brain cells, many people who have PSMD12-related syndrome have:
+Because the PSMD12 gene is important for brain activity, many people who have PSMD12-related syndrome have:

 • Intellectual disability